Diabetic Insulin Syringes

 - Take the needle out of the bottle, making sure that nothing touches the needle until after the injection.

-How Many Times Can an Insulin Syringe Be Used?
+How Many Times Can a Syringe Be Used?

 Becton Dickenson, one of the largest manufacturers, recommends that you use each syringe once.
 For syringes with an attached needle, do not reuse.
 If you can replace the needles, then reusing the syringe is possible, but not preferred.